-A. If you wish to vote by internet or telephone, you may do so by following the voting instructions included on your Notice or proxy card.
-Please have each Notice or proxy card you received in hand when you vote over the internet or by telephone as you will need information specified therein to submit your vote.
-The giving of such a telephonic or internet proxy will not affect your right to vote in person (as detailed above) should you decide to attend the meeting.
+A. If you wish to vote by internet or telephone, you may do so by following the voting instructions you received or on your proxy card.
+Please have each voting instructions or proxy card you received in hand when you vote over the internet or by telephone as you will need information specified therein to submit your vote.
+The giving of such a telephonic or internet proxy will not affect your right to vote at the meeting (as detailed above) should you decide to attend the meeting virtually.